PouriaRouzrokh/RadQBLLM/README.md

 ## Run

 - This repository is set up to mostly run with a GradIO application.
-Please rund the `main.py` file to run the pipeline.
+Please run the `main.py` file to run the pipeline.
 You can change the local port number

 - Feel free to change the parameters in the `configs.py` file according to your needs.